ABOUT STIs

 • Irritation or itching at the tip or opening of the penis

 Women will usually not notice anything wrong.
-However, if their sexual partner’s NGU is caused by chlamydia and the woman also has chlamydia infection, she may notice:
+However, if their sexual partner’s NGU is caused by chlamydia and the woman also has chlamydia, she may notice:

 • Vaginal bleeding after sex or between periods